Cruising for Bruising: Music video

 The music video for the song was directed by Nick Morris and filmed in a countryside in Oxfordshire, England since Basia wanted to make it "very English".
 It pictures Basia and Danny as a couple in the final moments of their failed relationship.
 The clip begins with Danny arriving at their home where he starts to pack his belongings into a suitcase.
 He leaves after dusk, giving Basia one last hug outside the house, and drives off accompanied by another woman.
 Moments after his departure, Basia's new partner arrives and embraces her.

 Basia has revealed that during the shooting of the video her make-up had to be repeatedly redone because the song "was so close to the bone" that she was crying on the set.

-The music video was released on the 1990 VHS video compilation A New Day.
+The music video was released on the 1990 video disc format based on laserdisc called VSD, and on the 1990 VHS video compilation A New Day.
 In 2009, the video was released on a bonus DVD included in the special edition of Basia's album It's That Girl Again.